emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 * These two datasets are merged with Python (Pandas).
 Since, some of the best picture nominated movies are not in iMDB top 1000 or some movie names do not match with each other in the datasets, the missing data is filled with web searching.

 **Websites:**
-* [https://www.imdb.com/](https://www.imdb.com/) is used t get missing genre, runtime and the MetaCritic data.
+* [https://www.imdb.com/](https://www.imdb.com/) is used to get missing genre, runtime and the MetaCritic data.

 In order to collect the data for studio, and performance in the Box Office, I will use these dataset and website: